gvwilson/thirdbit/src/fiction/iffy/index.md

 the crowd,
 and everything else in sight for good measure.

-"Joey, cap'n," the first woman growled.
+"Joey, Cap'n Kerse," the first woman growled.
 "Just 'splainin' t' these lot that there ain't nothin' here needs corra look-in."

 "With respect, citizen," the sergeant said,